LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing.rst

 stages in the tutorial in preparing the DivGeo model for the C-mod tokamak.
 This way you can either start from beginning or from any point of the steps.

+Make sure that when you either load a DivGeo file or start a new, to then save it to the ``baserun`` directory, alongside the equilibrium file.

 Import the vessel wall description
 ----------------------------------